Waqrapukara, the other Cusco Wonder

 Data

-• The Ministry of Culture of Cusco has implemented an area for camps near the archaeological monument.
+• The Ministry of Culture of Cusco has established a camp area near the archaeological monument.
 Good equipment for walks and withstanding the nocturnal cold is necessary.

 • How to get to Wakrapukara?